quotidian-ennui/gh-my/README.md

-  reviews     : list PRs where you've been asked for a review workload    : list PRs and issues where you are the assignee deployments : list deployments awaiting action on the default branch report      : show all the issues & prs you've worked on in the last 14 days
+  reviews     : list PRs where you've been asked for a review workload    : list PRs and issues where you are the assignee deployments : list deployments awaiting action on the default branch report      : show all the issues & prs you've been involved in the last 14 days
                 (because you have to tell people what you've done) notifs      : list unread notifications